-The critical difference between the two is that while a sofa is a single piece, a sectional often has multiple pieces within it, expanding the seating area.
+The difference between the two is that a sofa is a single piece, while a sectional often has multiple pieces within it, expanding the seating area.

-'This all comes down to preference as both styles can work great in all types of settings,' says Silvia Roldan, lead designer at the Stylesmiths.
-'If you're more the loungy type and like to have your legs up when watching TV or reading a book, then a sectional is the ideal choice.
-If you prefer something a bit more formal then a sofa is the way to go.'
+'It comes down to preference as both styles can work in most settings,' says Silvia Roldan, lead designer at the Stylesmiths.
+'If you're more the loungy type and like to have your legs up when watching TV or reading, then a sectional is the ideal choice.
+If you prefer something a bit more formal, a sofa is the way to go.'

 'A sectional works great in a corner as it fills the room and can avoid any dead-end corner space,' adds Silvia.
 'Sectionals can also help close off a low-traffic area of a room.
-A sofa, on the other hand, can be teamed up with a pair of armchairs to allow for flexible seating arrangements, and here's where you can have a bit of fun and mix and match different styles or fabric options.'
+A sofa, on the other hand, can be teamed up with a pair of armchairs to allow for flexible seating arrangements, and you can mix different styles or fabric options.'

 What are the pros and cons of sectionals?

-Sectionals are also great when you want to maximize space, say in a TV room or a family room.
-A sectional can fit snugly against a wall or within the dimensions of the space, offering space for multiple people to sit on, without the need for more chairs or sofas.
+A sectional sofa can maximize space in a living room.
+As it can fit snugly against a wall or within the dimensions of the space, without the need for more chairs or sofas.

-On the cons side, a sectional is a large piece of furniture and takes up a lot of space in a room.
-This rules out almost all tiny living rooms.
-Also, because it is bulky, it can only be arranged one way, which makes rearranging the furniture in your family room very difficult.
-These also cannot be pushed and moved around in the room.
-These have an inherent casual vibe so if you're planning an elegant living room that looks plush and smart, a sectional may not be able to add to that aesthetic.
+On the down side, a sectional is a large piece of furniture and takes up a lot of space in a room.
+This rules it out in most small living rooms.
+Also, some can only be arranged one way, which makes rearranging the furniture in your living room difficult.

 Is it a good idea to have a sofa and a sectional together in a room?

-'Both styles of sofa can be used in a room together however it will all come down to how big your room is and the location of the sofas,' says Silvia.
+'Both styles of sofa can be used in a room together however it comes down to how big your room is and the location of the sofas,' says Silvia.
 'If I've specified either a sectional or a sofa, I will combine this with a couple of armchairs to provide flexible seating options, or team two sofas together.'